magento/merchdocs/src/stores/cookie-reference.md

 ## Google Analytics Cookies

-The following cookies are used when [Google Analytics]({% link marketing/google-universal-analytics.md %}) or [Google Universal Analytics]({% link marketing/google-universal-analytics.md %}) is fully enabled for your Magento installation.
+The following cookies are used when [Google Analytics]({% link marketing/google-universal-analytics.md %}) or [Google Universal Analytics]({% link marketing/google-universal-analytics.md %}) is fully enabled for your installation.
 To disable these cookies for privacy regulation compliance, see [Google Privacy Settings]({% link stores/compliance-privacy-google.md %}).
 To learn more, see [Google Analytics Cookie Usage on Websites][1].

 {:.ee-only}
 ### Google Universal Analytics Cookies  - Non-Exempt